stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/04-deploy-app/deploy-app.md

 # Deploy your Application
+//move to outerloop

-There are multiple ways to deploy your Application on the Cluster.
+// inner loop should only have helm chart update/deployment There are multiple ways to deploy your Application on the Cluster.

 - For development with tilt, follow guide for Deploying the Application with Tilt